-The Seema Sonnad Junior Rider's Grant is available to a Junior Rider aged 18 and under who is competing successfully at the preliminary and CCI1* level and who is working towards representing his or her Area at the NAJYRC CCI2* team competition in the following year.
-The grant is intended to assist the recipient develop the essential horsemanship skills required for a successful transition from the Junior Rider ranks to the Young Rider CCI2* level.
+The Seema Sonnad Junior Rider's Grant of $5,000 annually is available to a Junior Rider aged 18 and under who is competing successfully at the FEI CCI1* level and who is working towards representing his or her Area at the North American Youth Championships (NAYC) (formerly known as NAJYRC) CIC2* team competition in the future.
+The grant is intended to assist the recipient to develop the essential horsemanship skills required for a successful transition from the Junior Rider ranks to the Young Riders CIC2* level.
 The grant may be used for expenses related to equestrian education, coaching, training, and competing.

 The USEA Foundation will administer the processes of the grant’s intent on behalf of the family of Seema Sonnad.
-Eligible riders will be in good standing with the USEA and will have successfully completed a CCI1* during the current year with a view to competing in the CCI2* at the NAJYRC the following year.
+Eligible riders will be in good standing with the USEA and will have successfully completed a CCI1* during the current year with a view to competing in the CIC2* at the NAYC in the future.
 An independent panel will review the competition results of all eligible riders and will select the recipient following the final CCI1* competition of the year.
 The Seema Sonnad Junior Rider's Grant will be awarded at the USEA Annual Meeting in December each year.
-Only riders who have submitted a Request for Consideration form along with video links to his or her dressage, cross-country and show jumping performances will be considered.
-Only riders who have submitted a Request for Consideration form will be considered.
-Forms are due by September 1 of each year.

-No grant may be conferred upon or inure to the benefit of a member or relative of: (a) the USEA staff, Board of Governors, Foundation Trustees, or Committee Chairs; or (b) a member of any Area Council of the USEA (their relatives are eligible as long as the member in question is completely removed from the process of identifying the grant recipient(s).
+No grant may be conferred upon or inure to the benefit of a member or relative of: (a) the USEA staff, Board of Governors, Foundation Trustees, or Committee Chairs; or (b) a member of any Area Council of the USEA (their relatives are eligible if the member in question is completely removed from the process of identifying the grant recipient(s).